braintree/litmus_paper/README.md

 ## Overview

-Litmus Paper reports health for each service on a node on a 0-100 scale.
+Litmus Paper reports health for each service on a node (like a server, vm, or container) on a 0-100 scale.
 Health is computed by aggregating the values returned from running various subchecks.
+Health information can be queried through a REST API for consumption by other services (like load balancers or monitoring systems), or queried on the command line.

 There are two classes of subchecks: Dependencies and Metrics.
 Dependencies report either 0 or 100 health, and aggregate such that if any dependency is not 100 the whole service is down.
 Metrics report health on a scale from 0-100 and aggregate as averages based on their weight.

 You can also force a service to report a health value on a host.
 Forcing a service up makes it report a health of 100, regardless of the measured health.
 Forcing a service down makes it report a health of 0.
-Forcing a service's health to a value between 0 and 100 causes it to report that value.
+Forcing a service's health to a value between 0 and 100 places a ceiling on its health.
+The service will report the lower of the measured health or the forced health value.

 Force downs take precedence, followed by force ups, and finally force healths.
 If you specify both a force up and a force down, the service will report 0 health.
 If you specify a force up and a force health, the force health will be ignored and the service will report 100 health.